 The Asia Turbomachinery and Pump Advisory Committee is a group of dedicated industry experts who volunteer their time to oversee the success of the symposium.
 Advisors are respected leaders in their companies and fields who select the technical program for ATPS each year.

 S. P. Asokan is graduate Mechanical Engineer, has 30 years of vast industrial experience, worked in large petrochemical industry for 15 years in the field of design & development, equipment erection & commissioning of large process plants then become specialized in Mechanical seals and systems for another 15 over years in seal industries.
 His passion and innovative solutions counted more than 300 dry gas seal systems engineering & executions until today for wide range compressor seal applications.
-Asokan currently heading Compressor Seals & Systems, engineering, manufacturing and technical service for Flowserve Asia pacific and located in Singapore.
+Asokan currently Directs the Engineering Director, Global Support Systems and Filtration for John Crane and is located in Singapore.